hunter-empire/dhe.estate/src/content/activity/proclamations.md

 ### Monroe Doctrine

-Any foreign group/government/community what interferes into Hunter's politics, claims, and/or economy without DHE's approval will be seen as a Declaration of War.
+Any foreign group/government/community that interferes into Hunter's politics, claims, and/or economy without DHE's approval will be seen as a Declaration of War.